A Place for Mom

 • Signed waiver allowing you to perform a background check [05]

-Sealing the deal: Writing a contract for home care
+4. Write a contract for in-home care

-They will most likely have a standard contract and other documents for you to fill out and sign prior to starting service.
+Agencies will most likely have a standard contract and other documents for you to fill out and sign prior to starting service.
 Make sure to read all documents in their entirety.
 You may want to have a lawyer review these documents for you prior to signing.

 The independent caregiver may have pre-written contracts of their own.
-Read over these contracts carefully, or consult a lawyer, before signing.
+Read over these contracts carefully or consult a lawyer before signing.
 If the independent caregiver does not have a template contract, you may have to create one.

 A home care contract should typically include the following information: